Ever had a manager you knew you’d never forget?

 As a manager, you have the ability to create a great (or terrible) environment for your team.
 You can influence everything from employee turnover to your team’s engagement and productivity.

 SHRM’s 2016 Employee Job Satisfaction and Engagement found that a lack of support from management is one of the primary reasons for employee dissatisfaction and turnover.
 The better the support, the lower turnover was.

-There countless different types of managers in business, some that bring their employees up, and some down.
+There are countless different types of managers in business; some that bring their employees up, and some down.
 Today, we look at some of the key habits of managers that employees love working with.

 4 Types of managers employees love to work for